Don't Try to Handle Your Long Term Disability Claim on Your Own

 What does that even mean?
 You might infer from this that the company's administrative review process is going to be on your side.
 As if it's a safeguard before entering the world of litigation.
 This is simply not true.

 This language may also lead you to believe that you can't (or shouldn't) use an attorney during the appeal process.
 That is also not true.
 In fact, you should at consult with a lawyer before crafting your long-term disability appeal because 1).
 You need someone who understands the language to clarify the process and the parameters; and 2).
 You need someone with experience in insurance litigation to craft the appeal, to work with experts, consultants, your doctors, witnesses.
 You also need someone who will understand how to prepare an your appeal to be read by a federal judge (you have to file a federal lawsuit if your appeal is denied) so you have a fighting chance to win your appeal.

 Many judges even say that ERISA is so confusing that without an attorney, many claimants are fighting an uphill battle.
-Check out this quote from Ruth Bader Ginsberg:
+Check out this quote from the late Ruth Bader Ginsberg:

 “[T]he rising judicial chorus urging Congress and the Supreme Court to revisit what is an unjust and increasingly tangled ERISA regime.”
 The problem, she says, is that through its decisions, the Court has made it so that virtually all state law remedies which would provide just relief are preempted, but very few federal substitutes are provided.
 She pointed out that a “series of the Court’s decisions has yielded a host of situations in which persons adversely affected by ERISA-proscribed wrongdoing cannot gain ... relief” and that the current situation needs to be remedied “quickly” because it is “untenable.”